- Revised- 8/07

 Academic Eligibility – Board Policy 5305

-Philosophic Background: The board of education, administration and faculty of the Fort Plain Central School are committed to academic excellence.
-Therefore we seek to make academic achievement of students our primary concern.
+The Board of Education, administration and faculty of the Fort Plain Central School are committed to academic excellence.
+Therefore; we seek to make academic achievement of students our primary concern.
 Although extracurricular* activities are part of the education of the total person, student participation cannot be justified at the expense of academic achievement.